Skip To Content

 • Minimum of a Baccalaureate Degree

-• Effective for the 2023 Intern cohort, a minimum of a bachelor’s degree for the DI/Master’s program or minimum of a master’s degree for the stand-alone DI Certificate program
+• a minimum of a bachelor’s degree for the DI/Master’s program or minimum of a master’s degree for the stand-alone DI Certificate program

 • Verification of completion of the Didactic Program in Dietetics (DPD) or the Intent to Complete form from an accredited DPD issued within the past five years